Yuxin-Zhou/Yuxin_Zhou/README.md

 ### Self-Introduction

-I'm an undergraduate student,who has strong interest in mathematics, especially computational mathematics.
+I'm now an undergraduate student,who has strong interest in mathematics.
+Consequently, I wish to pursue graduate studies in mathematics, especially computational mathematics.

 {% for post in paginator.posts %}
     <a href="{{ post.url }}">{{ post.title }}